You are here

 - Make an appointment to interview with a KWU Student Development staff member

 Mock Interviews will be conducted as if they are an actual interview.
 Students will prepare for and dress as they would for an actual job interview.
-Interviews are scheduled for about one hour with 30 minutes for interviewing and the rest of time for feedback and questions.
+Interviews are scheduled for about one hour with 30 minutes for interviewing and the rest of the time for feedback and questions.

 The difference between a successful interview and an unsuccessful interview often lies simply in your preparation beforehand.
 Just like most things in life the more you prepare and practice the more likely you are to achieve your desired results.
 Following are links to documents that will assist you with your preparations.